anhansnail/linhgiang/README.md

 [product-screenshot]: https://i.imgur.com/R8MzjsI.png

 ⚡ Quote:
-**Change your thoughts and you change your world.**
+**It makes a big difference in your life when you stay positive.**

-Norman Vincent Peale
+Ellen DeGeneres